danny-englander/vs-code-settings/README.md

 **Warning**: *Syncing these settings will wipe out your own custom settings so it might be a good idea to sync your current settings to a dedicated Gist first.*

+If you end up liking these settings, theoretically, you could create a new empty Gist and then point and upload to the new Gist with these settings as of course you would not be able to write to my gist.

 1. Install the *Settings Sync* extension from within VS Code.
 1. From the command palette: `>Sync > Advanced options > open settings`
 2. Here, you are presented with an option for a Gist ID and custom access token which you will [need to create in your github account](https://github.com/settings/tokens).